Integrating trueseal-sync

 When onGroupDestroyed fires on any device:

-4. Communicate out-of-band with the legitimate members and re-pair.
+- Talk to the legitimate members out-of-band and re-pair.

-Every member must re-pair.
-This is intentional — the price of cryptographic exclusion.
+Every member has to re-pair.
+That’s the price of cryptographic exclusion, and it’s intentional.

 Leave quietly (no protocol primitive)

-1. Delete local storage and reinitialise — this rotates your keypair.
+- Delete local storage and reinitialise — that rotates your keypair.

-2. Your old node ID becomes a ghost member in other devices’ manifests.
+- Your old node ID becomes a ghost member in the other devices’ manifests.

-3. Other devices must manually remove the ghost entry.
+- Other devices then have to manually remove the ghost entry.

-A graceful leave protocol may be added in a future trueseal-sync version.
+A graceful-leave protocol might land in a future trueseal-sync version.
+It isn’t there today.

-Never use the SDK’s default storage path — it may be shared across all trueseal-sync consumers on the same machine.
-Two apps sharing a storage path would share a group identity.
+Don’t use the SDK’s default storage path — it might be shared across every trueseal-sync consumer on the machine.
+Two apps sharing a storage path would share a group identity, which is decidedly not what you want.

 <platform app support dir> / <your-app-bundle-id> / TrueSealSync /